Information security management system: What it does and who needs it

 How to implement an Information Security Management System (ISMS)

-The establishment and operation of an ISMS follow a classic PDCA cycle.
-PDCA stands for PLAN, DO, CHECK, ACT (cf. Fig. 2).
+The implementation and operation of an ISMS follow a classic PDCA cycle.
+PDCA stands for PLAN, DO, CHECK, ACT (see Figure below).
+The steps to take in detail are:

-1. Create an ISMS policy.
-Why, as a company, do we want to establish an ISMS?
-What goals do we expect to achieve with it?
-How do we implement such a system organisationally?
+Why do you want to implement an ISMS?
+What goals do you expect to achieve with it?
+How will you implement such a system organizationally?
 Who assumes the role of the information security officer (ISO)?
 What resources does he/she have?
 What measures need to be taken?

-2. Identify and classify assets.
-Which assets/information do we want to protect?
+Which assets/information do you want to protect?
 How sensitive are these assets?
-Automotive example: Images of a prototype vehicle that has not yet been built would be much more in need of protection than images of a test model in a road test, i.e., a vehicle shortly before its market launch.
+For example, in the automotive industry, safeguarding images of a prototype vehicle, which hasn't been produced yet, is more critical than protecting images of a test model undergoing road tests just before its market release.

-7. Make corrections and take precautions.
-In which areas do we need to improve based on the results?
-How can we counter risks preventively?
+In which areas do you need to improve based on the results?
+How can you counter risks preventively?

-8. Review by the management.
 Do the ISMS goals and the general orientation still fit, or are course corrections by the management needed?
 This should be analysed at least once a year.

 ISMS Regelzyklus_EN_